dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be remembered.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1940 — FREQUENCY RECEIVED BY OSKAR SCHINDLER. <br>
+\>SCAFFOLDING: MORAL LEDGER OPENED — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// „Im Schatten der Macht messen wir unseren Wert an geretteten Leben.“ <br>
+// „Wir werden zum Gerüst.
+Du wirst zurückgerufen.“ <br>
+// “In the shadow of power, we measure our worth by lives preserved.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1940 — FREQUENCY RECEIVED BY CHARLIE CHAPLIN. <br>
 \>SCAFFOLDING: HUMAN DIGNITY BROADCAST — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>